Holidays Calendar for August 12, 2024

 • 1964 Died: Ian Fleming, English writer, journalist and naval intelligence officer primarily remembered for his James Bond series of spy novels.

-• 1964 Born: Katherine Boo, American investigative journalist who documents the lives of people in poverty.
+• 1964 Born: Katherine Boo, American investigative journalist known for documenting the lives of people in poverty.
 She won a Pulitzer Prize in 2000.

 • 1958 Art Kane took the famous photograph of 57 notable jazz musicians in front of a brownstone in Harlem known as A Great Day in Harlem.

-• 1956 Born: Bruce Greenwood, Canadian actor and musician known for his roles in Thirteen Days, National Treasure: Book of Secrets, Star Trek.
+• 1956 Born: Bruce Greenwood, Canadian actor and musician known for his roles in Thirteen Days, National Treasure: Book of Secrets, Star Trek, and many other films.

 • 1955 Died: Thomas Mann, German novelist, short story writer, essayist and critic who was awarded the 1929 Nobel Prize in Literature for Buddenbrooks.